AlanOC91/upcoming-games/README.md

 A simple PHP application that fetches and displays upcoming game releases for PlayStation 4 and PlayStation 5 using the IGDB API.

+## Branched

+This is the `native-php` branch.
+It needs to be hosted on a native PHP server.

+Other branches:

+`vercel` = This branch is used to deploy the application on [Vercel](https://vercel.com/) serverless deployment.

 ## Features

 - Retrieves upcoming game releases for PS4 and PS5 (platforms can be changed).